-The Times, and Radio 4 and The Daily Mail report that Britain has a serious shortage of archaeologists to handle the expected wealth of artefacts uncovered during the HS2 project.
-Historic England chief executive Duncan Wilson said that the project could be delayed unless hundreds of archaeologists are trained to deal with this unprecedented opportunity to explore the countryside, medic adding that Crossrail 2 would also contribute to further prospects.
+The Times, Radio 4 and The Daily Mail report that Britain has a serious shortage of archaeologists to handle the expected wealth of artefacts uncovered during the HS2 project.
+Historic England chief executive Duncan Wilson said that the project could be delayed unless hundreds of archaeologists are trained to deal with this unprecedented opportunity to explore the countryside, adding that Crossrail 2 would also contribute to further prospects.
 He noted that excavations ‘through the planning system’ would take time and hold up the ‘development of infrastructure’.

 Wilson’s warning comes on the back of research carried out by Historic England that shows a need to grow the sector by up to 25% over the next six years.